dimitri-nicolo/calico/v2.5/networking/design/l3-interconnect-fabric.md

 This model takes the concept of an AS per rack to its logical conclusion.
 In the earlier referenced [IETF RFC 7938](https://tools.ietf.org/search/rfc7938) the assumption in the overall model is that the ToR is first tier aggregating and routing element.
-In {{site.prodname}}, the ToR, if it is an L3 router, is actually the second tier.
-Remember, in {{site.prodname}}, the compute server is always the first/last router for an endpoint, and is also the first/last point of aggregation.
+In {{site.tseeprodname}}, the ToR, if it is an L3 router, is actually the second tier.
+Remember, in {{site.tseeprodname}}, the compute server is always the first/last router for an endpoint, and is also the first/last point of aggregation.